 We regularly have undergraduate research positions open for JMU students majoring in either computer science or mathematics.
-If you are interested in working on research level problems, please contact Prof. Bowers (bowersjc at jmu.edu).
-You are especially encouraged to start the first semester of your junior year, which gives you ample time to develop and execute an honors in the major project and graduate from JMU “with distinction”.
+If you are interested in working on research level problems, please contact Dr. Bowers or Dr. Taalman.
+You are especially encouraged to start the first semester of your junior year, at which point you have enough CS and/or math background to be dangerous.

 See posts from our undergraduate research assistants at the blog.

 Below are several of our open projects that have room for interested students to begin learning and contributing.

 Koebe.py: a library for discrete inversive geometry in python.
 This project seeks to develop a library for discrete inversive geometry implemented in the Python programming language.
 The goal is to serve as a computing platform for researchers to create geometric constructions to aid in mathematical investigation.
 A student working on this project will learn computational geometry algorithms and graphics.
 Some example visualizations from scripts using koebe.py are shown below.
 [Github Project]

 3D Printing Infill Meshes.
 This project seeks to develop better infill meshes for 3D printed structures optimizing for different goals such as management of internal structure stress under load.
 This is part of an ongoing collaboration with the Oak Ridge National Labs Manufacturing Demonstration Facility (MDF).
 A student working on this project would learn computational geometry algorithms as well as get their hands dirty with a host of 3D printers.
 See below for a picture of Dr. Bowers (center) with collaborators Dr. Pum Kim (left) and Dr. Ken Stephenson (right) with a 3D printed airfoil with infill generated using our algorithms and code implemented by JMU’17 student Xiang Chen.